-- Player log-in times are abysmally slow, often taking a full minute or more and occasionally causing the application to freeze up.
+- Player log-in times are abysmally slow.
+They often take a full minute or more and occasionally cause the application to freeze up.

 - For whatever reason, players can only play for real-money when logged in, but can play for free upon logout.

-For the most part, the Android app resembles its iOS counterpart: that is it’s an aesthetically pleasing, feature rich application brought down a peg (or two) by lag and stability problems.
+For the most part, the Android app resembles its iOS counterpart.
+It’s an aesthetically pleasing, feature-rich application brought down a peg (or two) by lag and stability problems.

 One area is which Caesars’ online casino excels is in its number of deposit methods.
 The site offers more options than just about any other regulated operator in New Jersey, and while the number of withdrawal methods is less plentiful, there’s still enough that finding a suitable option shouldn’t be difficult.

 - ACH (e-checks)

 PayPal serves as an extremely viable alternative for players who have had their Visa/MasterCard and ACH transactions declined.